Spain refers Google privacy complaints to EU's top court

-BRUSSELS Spain's highest court wants the top court in Europe to decide if requests by Spanish citizens to have data deleted from Google's (GOOG.O) search engine are lawful, in a case that could put more pressure on it to review its privacy policies.
+BRUSSELS, March 2 Spain's highest court wants the top court in Europe to decide if requests by Spanish citizens to have data deleted from Google's search engine are lawful, in a case that could put more pressure on it to review its privacy policies.

 The court, the Audiencia Nacional, said it had asked the European Court of Justice (ECJ) to clarify whether Google should remove data from its search engine's index and news aggregator even when it is not responsible for producing the content in its search results.